gsoules/MkDocs/digital-archive/docs/user/sharing.md

 -   On the search results page, copy the URL from your browser’s address field
 -   Email the URL to a friend or colleague

-The results URL for a search look something like this:
+The URL for a search results page might look something like this:

 ```
 http://swhplibrary.net/digitalarchive/find?query=school+students
 ```

-Note that the URL for a can be quite long.
+Note that the URL can be quite long depending on your search criteria.
 That's okay.
 Just copy it from your browser and paste it into an email.

 When the recipient clicks the link, they'll see the same results presented